deviparikh/cushions/index.md

 13. CutAcross indicates whether the void region (if present) has the grid of curves going through it to exaggerate the grid, or if the curves are suppressed to exaggerate the void.
 It takes 2 values: Yes, No.

+As mentioned, Cushions supports more than 5 billion possibilities across these 13 features!
 Out of 1000 simulations, on average, two pieces have 4 out of the 13 features in common.
 Even in the very unlikely event that two pieces have all 13 features in common, the two pieces will very likely not be identical because there is additional randomness in the pieces driven by the hash beyond what the features control (e.g., the orientations of the individual curves, the color of the individual regions).

 ## The Artist